Examining the San Francisco 49ers' roster:

 TIGHT ENDS (3)

-If Davis ends his holdout, I can't see the 49ers keeping more than three tight ends because of the glut at receiver.
+I can't see the 49ers keeping more than three tight ends because of the glut at receiver.
 Unless Garrett Celek has a big camp, he may be in trouble.
 Carrier intrigues the 49ers because of his size and speed.

 OFFENSIVE LINE (8)